 Winter is sometimes a hard time for pond enthusiasts.
 You miss the tropical paradise that your fish and waterlilies provide for you during the summer months.
 As you stare at the snow and ice outside, it’s easy to fall into winter pond paranoia – wondering about your fish.
-Avoid unnecessary worries by arming yourself with a bit of knowledge so you can relax and enjoy the upcoming holiday season.
+Avoid unnecessary worries by arming yourself with a bit of knowledge.

 When you live in the northern part of the country, you know that your pond will be covered by a thick layer of ice for two to three months.
 After a couple of days of not being able to see your fish, you can’t help but wonder what you’re finned friends are thinking and doing under that ice.
 You know enough to keep an open hole in the ice for gas exchange, but it doesn’t provide you with a window to see if they’re okay.